A Mexican man is the second victim to die after shooting at Dallas ICE facility

-DALLAS (AP) — A Mexican man who was among three people shot at a Dallas immigration field office last week has died, becoming the second person killed in the attack, his family said Tuesday.
+DALLAS (AP) — A Mexican man who was among three people shot at a Dallas immigration field office last week died Tuesday, becoming the second person killed in the attack, officials said.

-The family of Miguel Ángel García-Hernández, 32, said he died after being removed from life support, according to a statement provided through the League of United Latin American Citizens, a civil rights organization.
+The family of Miguel Ángel García-Hernández said he died after being removed from life support, according to a statement provided through the League of United Latin American Citizens, a civil rights organization.
+A Department of Homeland Security spokesperson said García-Hernández died early Tuesday.
+The agency said he was 31, but LULAC said he was 32.

 Authorities have said the gunman in the Sept.
 24 attack, Joshua Jahn, 29, fired indiscriminately from a nearby roof onto the U.S. Immigration and Customs Enforcement facility and a van holding detainees in a gated area.
 Authorities have said Jahn hated the U.S. government and wanted to incite terror by killing federal agents.